calvinmetcalf/crypto-talk/README.md

 *DSA*

-1. pick a random number
+1.pick a random number

-2. are you sure it's random?
+2.are you sure it's random?

-3. because if you ever repeat it, your key is leaked
+3.because if you ever repeat it, your key is leaked

-4. hope the NSA didn't back door any PRNGs
+4.hope the NSA didn't back door any PRNGs

 or do what openssl (and node) don't do